HITAM-EPICS/sahaya/docs/index.md

 ## About The Community Partner - Sahaya

-Sahaya provides an opportunity to individuals who want to make a positive impact in the society by empowering, enriching and encouraging under-priviliged school going children</p>
+Sahaya provides an opportunity to individuals who want to make a positive impact in the society by empowering, enriching and encouraging under-priviliged school going children

 <hr/>